angelachapman/ai-care-companion/README.md

 'docker run -p 6333:6333 -p 6334:6334 \
     -v $(pwd)/qdrant_storage:/qdrant/storage:z \
     qdrant/qdrant'

-You can also use the Docker console if you prefer.
+You can use the Docker console to start and stop the process if you've already populated the DB before.

 To check if it's running:
 navigate to localhost:6333/dashboard in a browser